HOME Kansai Wakayama Wakayama, Koyasan 10 Best Places to See Autumn Leaves in Wakayama & When to Enjoy in 2024

 While the gorge is worth visiting at any time of year, seeing its beauty framed by colorful maple leaves brings it to a whole new level!
 The awe-inspiring gorge is a perfect match for the intense array of colors, creating a scene you’ll never forget!

-To get to Kizetsu-kyo, take the Ryujin bus from JR Kii-Tanabe Station and get off at Kizetsu-kyo.
-At this Wakayama foliage spot, the peak period is from mid to late November.
+To get to Kizetsu-kyo, take the Ryujin bus from JR Kii-Tanabe Station about 16 minutes and get off at Kizetsu-kyo.
+The peak period at this Wakayama foliage spot is from mid- to late November.

 • Kizetsu-kyo Gorge